 Fast Fact

-According to industry analysts, Coca-Cola’s sales surged by 8% in the year following the return of Coca-Cola Classic, demonstrating the power of listening to customers and aligning business strategies with consumer expectations.
+According to industry analysts, sales surged by 8% in the year following the return of the "Classic" version, demonstrating the power of listening to customers and aligning business strategies with consumer expectations.
 This case remains a benchmark in crisis management and brand loyalty, serving as a reminder of the critical role that customer insights play in shaping successful business strategies.

 Author's Detail: